brownish/gSSURGO/README.md

 #gSSURGO

 Tools for manipulating and analyzing gSSURGO soils data in with python and ArcGIS.
+Note: No longer clips, projects, or merges the rasters.
+Fix coming.
 - - -

 ###Clip, Project, and Merge gSSURGO GDBs
 ####Script Tool Parameter Instructions